 Some of these photos were a little outdated for the time.
 Can you find three things in the photo below, that would have been out of place for 1973?
 Answer: If you look closely, you can see the tip of the old Moonliner Rocket in Tomorrowland and the steel framework being erected for the Matterhorn.
 Also, the canoes and their cast members still have an "Indian War Canoes" theme going on.

 Here's something interesting!
 As I mentioned before, the Walt Disney Story was new and had replaced Lincoln.
 This particular page has an insert that was pasted into the book with info about The Walt Disney Story as well as an announcement about a future attraction.....The Hall of Presidents!
-I do remember seeing the Hall of Presidents listed as a future attraction in the Preview House on Main Street and if I'm recalling correctly, I believe there was a map showing it in a "Liberty Square" area off of Main St. I just can't remember if it showed the new area being located off of Center St. or if it showed it being located off of Town Square as it was originally planned back in the 50's (then called Liberty Street).
+I do remember seeing the Hall of Presidents listed as a future attraction in the old "Disneyland Presents Previews of Coming Attractions" exhibit on Main Street and if I'm recalling correctly, I believe there was a map on the wall showing it in a "Liberty Square" area off of Main St. I just can't remember if it showed the new area being located off of Center St. or if it showed it being located off of Town Square as it was originally planned back in the 50's (then called Liberty Street).
 Maybe someone out there can tell us more about the 1970's plan for The Hall of Presidents at Disneyland?

 Five years later, when I went to Disneyland during an eighth grade graduation trip, I bought an updated version of this book.
 Most of the photos remained the same, but there were a few updates at that time.
 To see some more photos that I've already posted from the updated version of this book, click here: Eighth Grade Graduation Trip.